ikarus-project/ikarus/docs/website/02_examples/newtonRaphsonMethod.md

 ## Takeaways

-- Functors for the function and its derivative can be used to create a simple non-linear operator.
+- Functors for the function and its derivative can be used to create a simple differentiable function.
-- A `NewtonRaphson` object can be created using the non-linear operator.
+- A `NewtonRaphson` object can be created using the differentiable function.
 - The settings for the Newton-Raphson scheme can be modified by using the `#!cpp setup()` function.
 - Nonlinear solver messages can be subscribed to print the desired quantities.